marooncn/Defect-Detection-Classifier/README.md

 * scikit-learn `sudo pip install scikit-learn`
 * [gcForest](https://github.com/kingfengji/gcForest)
 * [AutoKeras](https://github.com/jhfjhfj1/autokeras) <br>
 Currently, Auto-Keras is only compatible with: Python 3.6.
-And we need install the depedencies under python3.[2019.5.10]
+And we need to install the depedencies under python3.
+[2019.5.10]
 ### run ###
 ~~~
 # read README.md in models folder and download weight file of pre-trained VGG on the ImageNet dataset.